jsteemann/liblouse/README.md

   the executable to terminate regularly and call exit handlers)
 * `--with-traces`: capture stack traces for all memory allocations.
-  This has notable runtime overhead, but is required for retrieving meaningful output in case of errors
+  This has notable runtime overhead, but is required for retrieving meaningful output in case of errors.
+Turning off stack traces will make louse run much faster and greatly reduce its shutdown time.
 * `--frames`: maximum number of stack frames to capture.
 Adjusting this value will have an effect on the memory consumption required for keeping stackfraces, and for the time required to produce them and